ranemirusG/toolbox-notes/README.md

 - tooling (networking, online resources, etc)
 - and who knows what else!

-3
+4
-## In this repository, you will find this topics with this scheme:
+## Scheme and Topics of this repo: